-3.13.1.1 To co-operate with other agencies, groups and levels of government to promote tourism opportunities.

-3.13.1.2 To ensure that tourism development occurs in a sustainable manner, compatible with surrounding land uses and respecting the natural environment.
+- 3.14.1.1 - 3.13.1.1 To cooperate meaningfully engage with Indigenous communities, other agencies, groups and levels of government to promote tourism opportunities. - 3.14.1.2 - 3.13.1.2 To ensure that tourism development occurs in a sustainable manner, compatible with surrounding land uses and respecting the natural environment.